-While many people think that Yoga is a religion, it is, in fact, not a religion at all.
+While many people think that Yoga is a religion, this is not the case at all.
 Yoga originated more than 5,000 years ago and helped practitioners gain stability and relaxation to prepare themselves for the rigors of meditation.

 Yoga, in itself, means to join or unite.
 It’s a form of exercise that’s based around the beliefs that your body and mind are intimately connected, and that by controlling your breathing you can gain balance between your mind, body, and soul.